5 Restaurant Loyalty Program Ideas to Reward Customers

 There are many coffee shops in Austin, but Bandit Coffee differentiates itself by being a mobile-order based cafe.
 Customers can place orders online, and get rewarded for them, by using Bandit’s app.
 After placing five orders through the app, customers receive their sixth order for free.
 App users also receive access to exclusive rewards and promotions.

 Apply a points- or items-based scheme to your online ordering rewards.
 Make it match your in-venue rewards program for a seamless customer experience.

 You could even use your loyalty program to incentivize online orders.
 Give loyalty program members a coupon code for their first online order, or make some rewards only redeemable online.

 It costs far less, and takes much less effort, to market to customers who already know and love your restaurant than to attract new customers.
-Implementing a loyalty program at your restaurant is one of the easiest and most effective ways to make the most of your existing clientele.
-A rewards program can help you incentivize repeat business and increase your average order size.
+Implementing a loyalty program at your restaurant is an easy and effective way to make the most of your existing clientele and boost revenue.
+A rewards program can help you incentivize repeat business and increase your typical order size.
 Pick a rewards structure that works for your business and customers, find the right customer loyalty software to facilitate your program, then sit back and reap (your own) rewards.

 Katherine is the Content Marketing Manager at TouchBistro, where she writes about trending topics in food and restaurants.
 The opposite of a picky eater, she’ll try (almost) anything at least once.
 Whether it’s chowing down on camel burgers in Morocco or snacking on octopus dumplings in Japan, she’s always up for new food experiences.